Contact: Rev. Betsy Randall

 Contact: The Rev. Betsy Randall

-The Lectionary Study meets each Wednesday at 6:30 p.m. for an informal study of the lectionary readings for the week, fellowship, and snacks.
+The Lectionary Study meets on selected Wednesday evenings at 6:30 p.m. for an informal study of the lectionary readings for the week, fellowship, and snacks.

 Contact: Mike Campbell